Energy and Sustainability in Contemporary Culture - Summer 2022

 - Under a White Sky: The Nature of the Future, Elizabeth Kolbert, Crown, 2021.
 ISBN 978-0-59313627-0 (hardcover), ISBN 978-0-5931-3629-4 (e-book) (Purchased from a vendor of student's choice)

 - You will also be required to watch the film Interstellar (2014), Warner Brothers Pictures and Paramount Pictures, directed by Christopher Nolan.
-It is available for free here with your PSU login.
+The movie is available for free to Penn State students, and I have integrated a link to it on Canvas.
 Otherwise, you will be responsible for obtaining your own copy for viewing via a streaming service or purchase of a digital or DVD version.